 Culture plays an enormous role in the health of an organization, but it can feel invisible to those immersed in it.
 And because many of us don’t see it, we have difficulty understanding what our culture is, and more importantly, what areas require improvement.
+This is why a culture audit is a good idea.

 Whether your corporate culture is in need of a minor tweaking or, a major overhaul, it’s never too late to begin the journey of improving your culture.